OriginDOCS

 Market States

 A market can be in one of the following per-market states at any time.
-These are distinct from system-wide operational states (Section 10), which act as a global envelope over all markets.
+These are distinct from system-wide operational states (Operational States), which act as a global envelope over all markets.

 StateBehavior